 If I wake up in the morning and see that a lot needs to be done around the house, which hello; is every morning, I start by making my coffee.
 Because let’s be honest, nothing is getting done without the coffee first.

 While getting my coffee ready, I’ll see if the dishes need to be done.
 I’ll turn on my Keurig and while that gets started, I say to myself, “ok let’s unload the dishwasher while we wait.”
 Otherwise I’d be standing there useless staring at the wall for 2-3 minutes.

 I don’t focus on anything else except finishing the dishes and the coffee waiting for me.
 Before you know it, the dishwasher has been unloaded and reloaded again.
 Now bam, the coffee is done.
 It’s like a reward to myself.
 First two tasks of the day – coffee and dishes – done!

-A positive start to your day
+Have a positive start to your day.

 That’s a great way to start the day.
 If you can implement small goal settings just like that, you’ll find yourself more motivated to finish the other jobs on your to do list.
 You’ll also find yourself staying in the present and focusing on what you could do right that minute.

 If you just focus on one thing at a time you will be less stressed and less overwhelmed.